rydmike/flex_color_scheme/README.md

 to medium branding.
 The app bar style has no effect, nor the tooltip or tab bar style.

-When toggling between the standard `ThemeData.from` and the `FlexColorScheme.toTheme` made themes from the same `ColorScheme` data, we can observe the differences and see some theme colors that the standard method does not adjust to match the used color scheme.
+When toggling between the standard `ThemeData.from` and the `FlexColorScheme.toTheme` made themes from the same `ColorScheme` data, we can observe the differences.
+We can notice some theme colors that the standard method does not adjust to match the used color scheme.
 The previously mentioned [article](https://rydmike.com/colorscheme) also includes a [visual presentation of the differences](https://rydmike.com/colorscheme#the-difference).